brennv/palette/README.rst

 A generic flask app for templating.

-Preview the app is on Heroku_.
+Preview the app on Heroku_.

 Features: